zoster13/ProjekatDRS/Moduo2/Client/Read_me.txt

-This project is the client side of Outsourcing Company package.
-It contains methods for logging in and out, presenting company's employees, teams, partner companies.
+Start up project:

+	> Client.proj <

+	Directories (namespaces):
+	Client
+		- GUI
+		- Log in, log
-Workspaces differ depending on the type of logged-in employee.
+		- Workspaces differ depending on the type of logged-in employee
+		- Presenting company's employees, partner companies
-CEO can add employees and teams, while team leaders can make user stories and tasks which developer can claim.
+		- CEO can add employees and teams, and respond to partnership and project requests, and assign projects to teams
+		- team leader can make user stories, send them for evaluation, make tasks and claim task
+		- developers can also claim tasks
+		- if you want to run this project you have to change ipadress and port depending on which computer HiringCompany service is running:
+			-change address in ClientDatabase
+	Client.Proxy
+		- enables communication with server of outsourcing company
+		- implements callback methods

+Test projects:

+	Test/ClientTest

+Config files:

+	> App.config